Greg-R/T41EEE/README.md

     wide range.
 4. The CW transmitter uses the excellent IQ modulator from the Open Audio Library CESSB object.
 Code for CW and SSB modulation is almost completely consolidated.
+5. The Morse decoder was tweaked to decrease its sensitivity to frequency.
 5. A general clean-up and re-factoring was completed.
 More variables and functions are encapsulated in C++ classes.
 This is part of a long-term plan to remake the entire code base in modern embedded C++.